alljoyn/xmppconn/README.md

     sudo service alljoyn-gwagent status

-The instructions for downloading and running the Gateway Connector app are on the AllSeen Alliance website at [Installing the Gateway Controller Sample Android App|https://wiki.allseenalliance.org/gateway/getting\_started#installing\_the\_gateway\_controller\_sample\_android\_app].
+The instructions for downloading and running the Gateway Connector app are on the AllSeen Alliance website at ["Installing the Gateway Controller Sample Android App"](https://wiki.allseenalliance.org/gateway/getting\_started#installing\_the\_gateway\_controller\_sample\_android\_app).
 After installing the app, open it and click on AllJoyn Gateway Configuration Manager.
 You should see "Affinegy XMPP Connector" (a button that says Affin...) in the Gateway Connector Applications list.
 At this point, the state of the app should show "Stopped".
 This is because we haven't created any Access Control Lists (ACL's) yet.

 Click on the "Affin..." button to open the XMPP Connector app.
 Using the context menu on your Android device, click on "Create ACL".
 This will open up a window where you choose a name for your ACL, and choose which services will be allowed to pass through xmppconn.
 For now, select the "Expose all services" checkbox, since we want to ensure that the xmpconn app works just as the command-line xmppconn.
 Click on "Create".